-The Baa1(hyb) rating assigned to the high-trigger, undated, deeply subordinated AT1 preferred stock non-cumulative instrument incorporates several considerations: the output of its model-based outcome; the determination of the rating level of a non-viability security for SGKB (because the high-trigger AT1 securities incorporate a pre-failure trigger breach risk and cannot be rated above a non-viability security) and a preferred security (for the same reason); as well as possible actions by Swiss Financial Market Supervisory Authority (FINMA) prior to any defined trigger breach.
+The Baa1(hyb) rating assigned to the high-trigger, undated, deeply subordinated AT1 preferred stock non-cumulative instrument incorporates several considerations, including the output of its model-based outcome, the determination of the rating level of a non-viability security for SGKB (because the high-trigger AT1 securities incorporate a pre-failure trigger breach risk and cannot be rated above a non-viability security), and possible actions by Swiss Financial Market Supervisory Authority (FINMA) prior to any defined trigger breach.
 As such, the Baa1(hyb) rating reflects that FINMA can force the write-down of the high-trigger securities, once SGKB receives extraordinary support from the Canton of St. Gallen to avoid insolvency, which could happen prior to a contractual trigger breach.